 This Revised Management's Discussion and Analysis ("MD&A") has been prepared by PrimeWest Mortgage Investment Corporation (the "Corporation", "PrimeWest", "we" or "our") as of February 29, 2016.
-It should be read in conjunction with the Management's Discussion and Analysis filed on Sedar on March 26, 2015 and the Corporation's audited financial statements and accompanying notes for the 12 months ended December 31, 2014.
+It should be read in conjunction with the Management's Discussion and Analysis filed on Sedar on May 21, 2015 and the Corporation's audited financial statements and accompanying notes for the 12 months ended December 31, 2014 and our unaudited interim financial statements for the first quarter ended March 31, 2015.
 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and all financial information is presented in Canadian dollars.